mikeobrien/mikeobrien.github.com/_posts/2013-11-9-angular-consts-values-services-factories-and-providers-oh-my.md

     });
 ```

 So the second provider takes in a constant and the math provider.
 Notice how `Provider` is prepended to the provider name.
+Thats the convention Angular uses for naming providers.

 Up until now I haven't said anything about services, factories or values.
 Why?
-Because they don't exist in Angular, there are just providers, period.
+Because they don't exist in Angular, there are only providers, period.
 The service, factory and value methods on `Module` and `$provide` are just *convenience methods* that accept different things and turn them into providers. *THERE ARE NO SERVICES, FACTORIES OR VALUES IN ANGULAR!* Here are the convenience methods (I expanded them out for demonstrative purposes, see the actual ones [here](https://github.com/angular/angular.js/blob/v1.2.0/src/auto/injector.js#L632)):

 ```js
 function factory(name, factoryFn) {